imsahil2001/YT-Removal-Button-Script/README.md

 - Click + icon after in dashboard on tampermonkey.
 - Copy this script and paste it in your newly created script in tampermonkey.
 - Save it
+- Go to [YouTube]https://www.youtube.com and there you will see the the difference.

+### Which buttons will get removed after using this script?
+- Autoplayer button
+- Smaller player Button
+- PiP Button